MetaStar2020/MLBaseApps/README.md

 ## 5. Speech Recognition

 This iOS app turns human speech into text.
 It is an update of the Image Classification mini app.
+Dataset needs to be downloaded from the ESC-50 GitHub repository at http://bit.ly/2MOC3dw

 ### Features